The idea of visiting Roman Catacombs may not be your first thought when planning your Italian Vacation.

 Some of the building has been damaged by flooding over time, but still holds a wonderful glimpse at what life was like when the building below was in use.
 You can travel 60 feet under ground, hear the water that is still rushing below and see courtyards where clandestine rituals took place.

-The Catacombs of Domitilla
+The Roman Catacombs of Domitilla

 There are 61 such catacombs throughout Rome.
-Many were abandoned and later discovered and raided, so that much of what remains are merely the broken seal of the chamber and, in some cases, the scrawled name of the looter and year he was present marking the wall.
+Many were abandoned and later discovered and raided, so that much of what remains are merely the broken seal of the chamber.
+In some cases, the scrawled name of the looter and year he was present marking the wall.

-In some places you can still find the remnants of what was an ornate painting, or areas carved out with a bench and spots for oil lamps for families to spend time with their loved ones.
+In some places you can still find the remnants of what was an ornate painting.
+There are other areas carved out with a bench and spots for oil lamps for families to spend time with their loved ones.

 It is hard to imagine what it must have been like to spend time in these narrow caves and the dedication the families had to each other to make the journey, faithfully and often.